 Back in 2011, our CEO Mike Comer wrote a blog post about whether to rent or buy a hyperbaric chamber for an outpatient wound care program, and that post continues to generate interest to this day.
 Since that time, our industry has experienced many changes, but the interest and need for hyperbaric oxygen therapy (HBOT) is still very much alive.

-Last year, an audit by the Office of the Inspector General (OIG) resulted in a decrease in HBOT volumes and an increase in the number of used hyperbaric chambers available for sale.
+In 2018, an audit by the Office of the Inspector General (OIG) resulted in a decrease in HBOT volumes and an increase in the number of used hyperbaric chambers available for sale.
 As a result, existing centers looking to add HBOT to their service lines have a very affordable purchasing option.

 The OIG action shouldn’t dissuade a wound center from adding HBOT, as it remains a key component of any advanced wound care program.
 However, it’s more important than ever to be cognizant of compliance and fastidious with all documentation.
 For many chronic wound patients, hyperbaric oxygen therapy offers a lifeline that helps them avoid a lower limb amputation and increased mortality risk.

 Once our partners make the decision to add a hyperbaric chamber to their wound care program, we’re often asked if they should rent or buy.
 If budget is an issue, it’s a smart strategy to take advantage of the deals you can get and look into buying a used chamber.
 They are usually in great working condition and much more cost-effective vs. purchasing a new one.
 A brand new chamber typically costs more than $100,000, and a used chamber costs about half of that.
 As precious as capital budget dollars are, that could make all the difference in terms of whether or not to develop a full-service wound center including HBOT.